- The Cournot Centre series

 Chapter 6: Knowledge as Global Public Good: Production Conditions and Preconditions

-Claude Henry INTRODUCTION Freely circulating knowledge is sometimes held up as the perfect example of a global public good.
+6. Knowledge as global public good: production conditions and preconditions Claude Henry INTRODUCTION Freely circulating knowledge is sometimes held up as the perfect example of a global public good.
 It is both worldwide and intergenerational.
 It is a legacy par excellence (except in cases of historical cataclysm like the fall of the Roman Empire).
 Yet certain forms of knowledge – invention in particular – cannot be produced without making, at least temporarily, this global public good into a ‘club’ good.1 The opening section of this chapter analyses the tensions between the resulting club good and the public good, their eﬀects and possible regulatory solutions.
 At the same time, knowledge is a necessary precondition for the production of other global public goods.
 In that respect, it generally assumes the form of uncertain knowledge.
 Neither deterministic, nor quantiﬁable in terms of objective probabilities, it might best be described as ambiguous.
 This is particularly due to the magnitude and functional complexity of global public goods.
 The decision to produce these goods requires that a crucial question be answered: what theoretical and empirical characteristics must this uncertain knowledge have in order to constitute an acceptable basis for decision making?
 The closing section of this chapter provides some responses to this question based on two particularly signiﬁcant examples – climate change and the eﬀectiveness of antibiotics.
-These two examples also bring to light a common temptation for decision makers to make use of uncertainty as an excuse for inertia well beyond what seems reasonably justiﬁed relative to the uncertainty in question.
-137 138...
+These two examples also bring to light a common temptation for decision makers to make use of uncertainty as an excuse for inertia well beyond what seems reasonably...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.